 Don't Use Floppies

 This may seem a strange note to end on, but there's a reason a decent chunk of this has been about dying floppies.
 Dying floppies can destroy a floppy drive, and neither are being made anymore.
 While the aesthetic of swapping disks is fantastic, in my opinion it's not worth the risk.
-Just get a Gotek emulator (but get one of the ones with the OLED displays they're way easier to use) and flash it to FlashFloppy if it didn't come that way.
+Just get a Gotek emulator (but get one of the ones with the OLED displays, they're way easier to use) and flash it to FlashFloppy if it didn't come that way.
 It won't feel as cool, but it'll make actually using your retro system much easier and won't make you have to wonder if a 30 year old disk is going to still work this time.
 If you have old disks, image them now before they have even more chances to go bad, and then use those images rather than the physical disks.
 As of this writing a Gotek is about $30-60 depending on model and seller, and that plus a flash drive is much cheaper than replacing a damaged 5.25" drive and competitive with a 3.5" drive.

 Imaging Optical Media